EIP in a Nutshell

 Going Old School

-1. Show up in person at a precinct to vote.
+- Show up in person at a precinct to vote.

-3. Mark the paper ballot with your choices in private.
+- Complete the paper ballot with your choices in private.

 As you can see, the protocol supports the processing of completed ballots either by paper or by “machine”.
 Voters should be able to use whichever process they choose.
 However, in some jurisdictions rogue legislatures have gone as far to make one of these approaches practically illegal.
 For example, in Colorado, hand counts of paper ballots are, believe it or not, not allowed in approximately 61 of the 64 counties in Colorado for public sector election thanks to the Democrat Party who passed this Orwellian legislation without voter approval, simply because they had the majority in all branches of government.
+Worse, the machine processes used are not EIP compliant since BAMs are also not allowed in Colorado (gee, I wonder why?).

 Nevertheless, the Election Integrity Protocol supports the use of machines in this case without even touching the machines!
 Likewise, if machines are not allowed or not preferred, then you can use paper.
 The result will be the same in either case.
+Why?
+Because the completed ballot is now truly auditable.

 Discussion

 Whether a jurisdiction decides to count ballots by hand, or to run them through EIP compliant software systems, the process is the same because the machine process is derived directly from the hand count process.
 In fact, an EIP machine count is a hand counting of paper ballots without hand counting and without paper ballots!
-In other words, since both approaches adhere to the protocol, either one can be used.
+In other words, since both approaches can be configured to adhere to the protocol, either one can be used.

-• All you would need to do is stick your name on the completed ballot.
+- All you would need to do is stick your name on the completed ballot.
 Done.

 Now you can look up your ballot to see that the values haven’t changed and you can download the entire election and count the votes yourself.